-Some persons even decide on a full-scale rink in their quest for the perfect surface.
+Some people even decide on a full-scale rink in their quest for the perfect surface.

-After your imagination has run wild, installing is as easy as measuring your space and linking the tiles together across the entire surface.
+After your imagination has run wild, installing is as easy as measuring your space and linking the tiles together to create your surface in minutes.

-If the floor that you're using is uneven, a subflooring made of plywood will help create the ideal flat surface.
+If the base that you're using has uneven terrain, a subflooring made of plywood will help create the ideal flat surface.

 It does not have to be a perfectly level surface....the key here is "flatness".

-You can set up a smaller surface in minutes and is quite and easy DIT project.
+You can set up a smaller surface in a matter of minutes and is quite and easy DIT project.